-Starting July 20th, some library branches will begin to enter Stage 3 of Palliser's Path to Reopening.
-This will allow you to make appointments for limited visits to your local library.
+Palliser Library branches are now in Stage 3 of Palliser's Path to Reopening.
+This allows you to make appointments for limited visits to your local library.
 Click here to find out when your local library will be entering Stage 3, and Click here to contact your local branch to make your appointment.

 To keep both staff and patrons safe during library visits, library appointments must fit the following criteria:

 1. Library visits will be by appointment only.
 Please contact your local library branch to make your appointment.

 2. Only one family member may attend the appointment, but they can use multiple cards to borrow items on behalf of their other family members.